RyanLHicks/nuclear_reactors_sql/README.md

   - Total energy production per reactor type
     <img width="1000" height="600" alt="Q20" src="https://github.com/user-attachments/assets/0e03ef1f-f745-462c-b772-5bef6fbf998a" />

+- Main Points:
+1. PWRs are the most abundant and outputs the most energy worldwide.
+2. USA leads the march in total reactors and PWRs, but France has the most PWR energy output.
+3. BWRs are the most efficient.

 - Interpretation and Use:

-  - This section focused on the reactor types and was incredibily insightful to which reactor types the world and each country priotizes.
-It is clear that pressurized water reactors are the top choice for a lot of countries.
-Now we can investigate that further as to why, is it cost effective, safe, or really effiecent at using resources for energy?
-This is a great first step into discovering the nuclear energy landscape.
+  This section focused on the reactor types and was incredibly insightful to which reactor types are preferred around the world and country.
+Pressurized water reactors are the top choice for a lot of countries and have the most output by a large margin.
+Now we can investigate that further as to why, is it cost effective, safe, or efficient at using resources for energy?
+We can also ask, why are other countries developing these other non-traditional reactor types?
+Finding out which reactor types are most popular is a great first step into discovering the nuclear energy landscape.

 #### **2. Who are the reactor suppliers and operators contributing the most?**
 - SQL Query and Raw Data:
   - [Finds the top nuclear reactor operators](https://github.com/user-attachments/assets/47938609-9f11-4b91-9d8c-6d191ba76d2d):